artemantipov/rt-app/README.md

 # rt-app
-Some basic test app with deploy to GCP
+Some basic REST app with deploy to GCP(GAE)

 # System Diagram